reactnativecn/react-native.cn/docs/docs/next/flatlist.md

   };
   _shouldItemUpdate(prev, next) {
     /**
-     * Note that this does not check state.horizontal or state.fixedheight because we blow away the
+     * Note that this does not check state.horizontal or state.fixedheight
-     * whole list by changing the key in those cases.
-Make sure that you do the same in your code,
+     * because we blow away the whole list by changing the key in those cases.
+     * Make sure that you do the same in your code, or incorporate all relevant
-     * or incorporate all relevant data into the item data, or skip this optimization entirely.
+     * data into the item data, or skip this optimization entirely.
      */
     return prev.item !== next.item;
   }
-  // This is called when items change viewability by scrolling into or out of the viewable area.
+  // This is called when items change viewability by scrolling into or out of
+  // the viewable area.
   _onViewableItemsChanged = (info: {
       changed: Array<{
+        key: string,
+        isViewable: boolean,
+        item: any,
-        key: string, isViewable: boolean, item: any, index: ?number, section?: any }>
+        index: ?number,
+        section?: any,
+      }>
     }
   ) => {
     // Impressions can be logged here
     if (this.state.logViewable) {
+      infoLog(
+        'onViewableItemsChanged: ',
-      infoLog('onViewableItemsChanged: ', info.changed.map((v) => ({...v, item: '...'})));
+        info.changed.map((v) => ({...v, item: '...'})),
+      );
     }
   };
   _pressItem = (key: number) => {
-    this._listRef.recordInteraction();
+    this._listRef.getNode().recordInteraction();
     pressItem(this, key);
   };
   _listRef: FlatList<*>;